-In rare cases, you may have a network proxy or firewall that does not support or is not configured correctly for TLSv1.2 connections.
+In rare cases, you may have a network proxy or firewall that does not support or is not configured correctly for strong cipher suites connections.
 You’ll need to consult with your network administrator if you suspect that is the issue.

 Every environment is different, so we recommend you consult your software package documentation and IT support staff or vendor to thoroughly investigate and upgrade the affected components.